sheldon-white/RepData_PeerAssessment1/PA1_template.md

 **The following section of code processes the data to a more useful form.**

-Converting the "date" and "interval" fields to a real date value:
+Converting the "date" and "interval" fields to a real date value.
+This let's us calculate weekday/weekend values:

 ```r
 activityData$dateTime = paste(activityData[,2],